telerik/kendo-ui-core/docs/controls/editors/editor/how-to/appearance/add-google-web-fonts-to-editor.md

 title: Add Google WebFonts to the Editor
 page_title: Add Google WebFonts to the Editor | Kendo UI Editor
 description: "Learn how to add Google WebFonts in the Kendo UI Editor widget."
+previous_url: /controls/editors/editor/how-to/add-google-web-fonts-to-editor
 slug: howto_add_google_webfonts_editor
 ---

 # Add Google WebFonts to the Editor

-This example demonstrates how to include Google Web Fonts to the Kendo UI Editor.
+The following example demonstrates how to include Google Web Fonts to the Kendo UI Editor.

 ###### Example